vscv/NaiveSAM/End2End_NaiveSAM+YOLO-seg-Training.md

 # End2End_NaiveSAM+YOLO-seg-Training
-The example of how to run full pipleine of from dataset creation to model traing.
+An example of how to run the whole pipeline from dataset creation to model training.